MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/xbox-one-multiplayer-session-directory.md

 This article provides an overview of multiplayer session creation using the new Xbox One Multiplayer Session Directory (MPSD) service.

-This article is directed primarily toward Xbox One title developers who submit their session templates directly to Xbox Development Portal (XDP).
+This article is for Xbox One title developers who submit their session templates directly to Partner Center.
-The MPSD service can be configured with Partner Center as well, but is not focused on in this article.

 This article covers MPSD configuration, usage, and troubleshooting of multiplayer sessions.